Predicting Sentence-Level Factuality of News and Bias of Media Outlets: FactNews Dataset

 Table \ref{tab:datasetanalysis1} shows the dataset statistics.
-The FactNews is composed of 6,191 sentences annotated according to three classes: factual spans (4,242), quotes (1391), and biased spans (558).
+The FactNews is composed of 6,191 sentences annotated according to three classes: factual spans (4,242), quotes (1,391), and biased spans (558).
 Most of the sentences (68.51\%) are factual spans, in contrast to quotes (22.52\%) and biased (8.81\%) categories, respectively.
-Each news article consists of an average of 24.27 sentences which of 14.14 are classified as factual sentences, 7.06 as quotes, and 3.27 as biased sentences.
+Each news article consists of an average of 24.27 sentences of which 14.14 are classified as factual sentences, 7.06 as quotes, and 3.27 as biased sentences.
 Furthermore, factual sentences contain an average of 20.36 words, biased sentences 22.14 words, and quotes 17.38 words.

-Furthermore, biased spans present more words than factual spans in all grammar categories (e.g. nouns, verbs, adjectives), as well as most predominance in terms of emotion lexicon.
-Lastly, the titles of news articles hold 8.36\% bias, 5.33\% quotes, and 86\% of factuality.
-On the other hand, the body of news articles holds 13.35\% bias, 20.38\% quotes, and 66.27\% of factuality.
+Furthermore, biased spans present more words than factual spans in all grammar categories (e.g. nouns, verbs, adjectives), as well as predominance in terms of emotion lexicon.
+Lastly, the titles of news articles hold 8.36\% bias, 5.33\% quotes, and 86\% of factual sentences.
+On the other hand, the body of news articles holds 13.35\% bias, 20.38\% quotes, and 66.27\% of factual sentences.

-Figure \ref{fig:factual-biased} shows the distribution of factual and biased sentences across domains according to each media news outlet.
+In Figure \ref{fig:factual-biased}, we also show the distribution of factual and biased sentences across domains according to each media news outlet.
 Notably, the distribution of factuality is equivalent across different domains.
-Differently, the distribution of bias varies in accordance with the domain and media outlets.
-Taking into account labels across domains, 62.55\% are related to the political; 14.21\% world; 7.14 sport; 6.67 daily; 6.65 culture; and 1.98\% science.
+Differently, the distribution of bias varies in accordance with the domain and media outlet.
+Considering the labels across domains, 62.55\% are related to politics; 14.21\% world; 7.14 sport; 6.67 daily; 6.65 culture; and 1.98\% science.